-11 Brilliant Ways to Save Money on Cable, Internet and Phone When Moving
+11 Ways to Save on Cable, Internet, and Phone

 If you're searching for ways to cut that moving budget, your digital service bundles are a great place to start.
 Fees add up quickly, so make sure to do some research in advance.
 Updater users can use our Moving Concierge to help with this or simply check out our top list of pointers for cutting back:

 1. Reduce what you actually need.

 If you only want main network television, skip the full cable package from a provider and purchase an indoor TV antenna or your own cable modem.

 Modern day "rabbit ears" will give you free access to basic cable, cost under $10, and will at least get you the major TV can't-miss events (like the Super Bowl or the Grammys).

 Or, if you rent a modem every month (probably around $10/month), it may be worth it to purchase your own modem, call your cable company to activate and start using it immediately.
 By eliminating the rental fee, you can recover the cost of the modem within a year or even less.